KUTlime/Interview-questions/README.md

     }
 }
 ```
-Your console application must collect arguments from the command line, read the content of some JSON file, do some transformation, validation and create a correct request for the external API that is called inside of `ConfigProviderClient`, in method `AddConfigurationAsync(...)`.
+Your console application must collect arguments from the command line, read the content of a JSON file, do a transformation, validation, and create a correct request for the external API that is called inside of `ConfigProviderClient`, in method `AddConfigurationAsync(...)`.

 The question is: **How do you ensure that you can write automated tests that verify that your application works correctly and the request is built correctly?**

-I'm not interested in any particular implementation, I'm interested in how you manage the situation that you are calling an external API in a test.
+I'm not interested in any particular implementation; I'm interested in how you manage the situation where you are calling an external API in a test.

 <br/>
 <br/>